elastic/integrations/packages/ti_recordedfuture/docs/README.md

 Alternatively, it's also possible to use the integration to fetch custom Fusion files by supplying the URL to the CSV file as the _Custom_ _URL_ configuration option.

+### Expiration of Indicators of Compromise (IOCs)
+The ingested IOCs expire after certain duration.
+An [Elastic Transform](https://www.elastic.co/guide/en/elasticsearch/reference/current/transforms.html) is created to faciliate only active IOCs be available to the end users.
+This transform creates a destination index named `logs-ti_recordedfuture_latest.threat` which only contains active and unexpired IOCs.
+When setting up indicator match rules, use this latest destination index to avoid false positives from expired IOCs.
+Please read [ILM Policy](#ilm-policy) below which is added to avoid unbounded growth on source `.ds-logs-ti_recordedfuture.threat-*` indices.

+### ILM Policy
+To facilitate IOC expiration, source datastream-backed indices `.ds-logs-ti_recordedfuture.threat-*` are allowed to contain duplicates from each polling interval.
+ILM policy is added to these source indices so it doesn't lead to unbounded growth.
+This means data in these source indices will be deleted after `5 days` from ingested date.

 **NOTE:** For large risklist downloads, adjust the timeout setting so that the Agent has enough time to download and process the risklist.

 An example event for `threat` looks as following: